duke-compsci408-fall2014/SeniorPanda/Project_Executive_Summary.md

+Team Name: Senior Panda
+Team Members: Justin (Zihao) Zhang, Sanmay Jain, Steve (Siyang) Wang

 Project Executive Summary
-Team: Justin (Zihao) Zhang, Sanmay Jain, Steve (Siyang) Wang
-Project: mHealth Seniors

-WHAT is the application going to do.
-Overview.
+Overview
 The application facilitates interaction among patients and doctors.
-It records senior patients’ levels of symptoms and reminds them to take medicine as their doctors ask on a daily basis.
-It also display health information of the senior patients in a more convenience and user-friendly way to doctors.
+It records senior patients’ symptoms and reminds them to take medicine as their doctors ask at appropriate times.
+It also displays health information of the senior patients in a more convenience and user-friendly way to doctors.
+Moreover, this app attracts seniors patients by displaying family photos and weather information continuously throughout the day so that the patients will look at the apps frequently.
+Furthermore, this app will allow users to send messages to each other including family members and doctors with clean and easy-to-use tile interface.
+Overall, Senior Panda strives to be the go-to app for seniors users by providing cleaner and easier-to-access interface and encapsulates unnecessarily complicated and cluttered Android functionalities.

-WHY is your application important.
-Describe the purpose.
-The application is important because it is (probably?) going to be used for patients with Parkinson’s disease.
-In the end, it will benefit the patients and also benefit their care providers with communication.
-The use cases would target:
-	A) senior citizen patient impacted by Parkinson's disease
-	B) Simplicity and "hands off" orientation would be primary usability goals
-	C) Device would be dedicated to kitchen countertop installation
-	D) App would enable the device to perform 2 functions:
-		1) Consumer content delivery (either family photos, weather, or other entertainment)
-		2) medical query delivery and reponse capture to populate a server side database related to medication and/or symptoms

-Describe the functionality.
-This project is interesting because Ray envisions the users interacting more with their tablet than they do with a mobile application.
-For example, a remote person close to the patient might be able to update their tablet display by uploading pictures.
-The tablet would then also serve the useful function of notifying patients when they need to be notified.
-We would also work with amazon web services on the back end to consolidate the information.
-Ray has told us of quite a few tentative ideas and projects.
-The details of the functionality will be clearer in the near future when we make a more final decision.

-Write about technical consideration like platform choice etc. Expenses are important.
-For example will the client have to pay for a server?
+Purpose
+The app would target primarily to senior citizen patients impacted by Parkinson’s disease.
+There clearly exists inefficiencies in terms of how seniors patients communicate with their doctors.
+Most of the patients meet with their doctors once per 3 to 4 months.
+Usually the doctors ask for their health information during their meetings, but the patients do not remember any details about their past symptoms.
+It thus becomes harder and harder to track the patients’ health status and to check whether the medicine actually works.
+By using this app, patients can record their health information and inform their doctors consistently.
+On the other hand, it makes it easier for doctors to view their patients’ health information easily and drive medicine decisions accordingly.
+This app aims to facilitate communication among patients and doctors.

+The primary usability goals would be simplicity and “hands off” orientation.
+We expect users to put their devices as kitchen countertop installation.
+We will primarily focus on two areas.
+The first one is consumer content delivery.
+We will incorporate family photo streaming service, weather and news daily updates, and possibly other forms of entertainment for senior people.
+By doing so, we encourage senior people to use the app consistently.
+The second one is medical query delivery and response capture to populate a server side database related to medication and symptom information.

+Functionality
+This android app is specifically designed for tablet use.
+The app itself will cycle through pictures on the main screen as it is meant for “tabletop” use.
+There will be other buttons on the bottom of the app to accomplish various other functions such as sending medical information to a database, looking up weather, and viewing news.
+We will work with MySQL, dream factory, and amazon web services on the back end database.
+The user’s doctor and loved ones will be able to upload pictures to the app.
+This will be done through dropbox.
+The user’s doctor will also be able to push notifications to the app.
+Initially, we want to implement medical notification functionality.
+We envision adding functionality for further notifications from loved ones later on.

+Technical consideration
-We choose to develop an Android app on Android tablets.
-We intend to use Amazon web services for storage of data.
-The client will give us Amazon developer accounts and provide financial support for servers.
-He will also secure android tablets for our testing uses.
+We choose to develop an Android app on tablets.
+We chose Android platform because the devices are relatively at low cost, and the platform outnumbers iOS’s market share by nearly 20% in the US market.
+It is also far easier to deploy in the Google’s app store GoolgePlay, a fact very crucial to startups that targets distribution to many users fast.
+We chose tablets because the tablets comes with bigger screen, therefore is more suitable for senior users that we target to.
+The version of Android Development API that we use is API 16 (Jelly Bean), as that version is supported by 72% of the android devices worldwide.
+We also intend to use Amazon web services for storage of data.
+The client will provide Amazon developer accounts and financial support for the database and servers to be used.

-Make a rough sketch of the GUI of your application
+Sketch of the GUI of your application
-	In another jpg file with file name gui_sketch.jpg in the same directory
+In another jpg file in the directory